Gatherings & Workshops

 - We host workshops that bring diverse community members together to understand the impact on our youth of adverse childhood experiences (ACEs).
 Participants learn how relationships help young people develop resilience skills to overcome the impact of those negative experiences.
 We look forward to having you join us for an event where we build community and understanding.

 It’s time to plan for summer!
 We can help grades 3-12 (including teens and young adults) have experiences that are fun and adventurous!
 STAY Connected youth members return to the same camp year after year, building relationships with camp staff and friends.
 For some kids, this is their introduction to water experiences.
 Camp fills summers with new challenges and new skills, along with fun and new friends.
-Many of our members—including these two—receive invitations to train as camp staff and fill leadership roles.
+Many of our members receive invitations to train as camp staff and fill leadership roles.
 Camperships and scholarships are available.
 Here are some options:

 - Sound View Camp on Key Peninsula – our 15 year favorite.
 Beautiful waterfront, friends, outdoor experiences.
 High school volunteer hours and leadership training also.

 - Camp Huston at Gold Bar – another camp option in the mountains.
 A different kind of adventure – larger camp.

 - Washington Business Week at colleges / universities around Washington state.
 Business Week, Health Week, Manufacturing Week, or Energy Week.
 Choices for focus and college campus experience.

 - Sports camps or other special interest camps.

 Contact Marian or Alison to get started on summer plans!

 April 2018:15 youth members gathered for our first youth workshop on ACEs which was facilitated by Giovanna Torres, a former youth member and now a masters level social worker.

 November 2017: 18 women gathered for our first workshop on ACEs (Adverse Childhood experiences)